Ten Years (Eighty Years' War): Politics of the Dutch Republic

 The Dutch Republic was not proclaimed with great fanfare.
 In fact, after the departure of Leicester the States of the several provinces and the States-General conducted business as usual.
-To understand why, one has to look at the polemic that took place during 1587 about the question who held sovereignty.
-The polemic was started by the English member of the Council of State, Sir Thomas Wilkes, who published a learned Remonstrance in March, in which he attacked the States of Holland because they undermined the authority of Leicester to whom, in Wilkes view, the People of the Netherlands had transferred sovereignty in the absence of the "legitimate prince" (presumably Philip).
-The States of Holland reacted with an equally learned treatise, drawn up by the pensionary of the city of Gouda, François Vranck on their behalf, in which it was explained that popular sovereignty in Holland (and by extension in other provinces) in the view of the States resided in the vroedschappen and nobility, and that it was administered by (not transferred to) the States, and that this had been the case from time immemorial.
-In other words, in this view the republic already existed so it did not need to be brought into being.
-Vranck's conclusions reflected the view of the States at that time and would form the basis of the ideology of the States-Party faction in Dutch politics, in their defence against the "monarchical" views of their hard-line Calvinist and Orangist enemies in future decades.
+This came in the wake of a debate in 1587 over the question of who held sovereignty.
+The polemic was started by the English member of the Council of State, Sir Thomas Wilkes, who published a learned Remonstrance in March, in which he attacked the States of Holland because they undermined the authority of Leicester to whom, in Wilkes's view, the people of the Netherlands had transferred sovereignty in the absence of a "legitimate prince" (presumably Philip).
+The States of Holland reacted with an equally learned treatise, the Deduction of Vrancken (1587), drawn up by the pensionary of the city of Gouda, François Vranck on their behalf, in which it was explained that popular sovereignty in Holland (and by extension in other provinces) in the view of the States resided in the vroedschappen and nobility, and that it was administered by (not transferred to) the States of Holland, and that this had been the case from time immemorial.
+In other words, in this view the republic already existed, so it did not need to be brought into being.
+Vranck's conclusions reflected the view of the States of Holland at that time and would form the basis of the ideology of the States-Party faction in Dutch politics, in their defence against the "monarchical" views of their hard-line Calvinist and Orangist enemies in future decades.
+The instruction of 12 April 1588 would formally transfer sovereignty from the landvoogd to the Council of State, while the oath of allegiance of the Dutch States Army and Navy and foreign mercenaries was transferred to the States-General.

-The latter (and many contemporary foreign observers and later historians) often argued that the confederal government machinery of the Netherlands, in which the delegates to the States and States-General constantly had to refer back to their principals in the cities, "could not work" without the unifying influence of an "eminent head" (like a Regent or Governor-General, or later a stadtholder).
-However, the first years of the Dutch Republic proved different (as in hindsight the experience with the States-General since 1576, ably managed by Orange, had proved).
+The Orangists (and many contemporary foreign observers and later historians) often argued that the confederal government machinery of the Netherlands, in which the delegates to the States and States-General constantly had to refer back to their principals in the cities, could not work without the unifying influence of an "eminent head" (like a Regent or Governor-General, or later a stadtholder).
+However, the first years of the Dutch Republic proved otherwise (as in hindsight the experience with the States-General since 1576, ably managed by William of Orange, had proven).
 Oldenbarnevelt proved to be Orange's equal in virtuosity of parliamentary management.
 The government he informally led proved to be quite effective, at least as long as the war lasted.
 In the three years after 1588 the position of the Republic improved appreciably, despite setbacks like the betrayal of Geertruidenberg to Parma by its English garrison in 1588.
 The change was due to both external and internal factors that were interrelated.